ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

    memory.
 However, realizing those benefits can lead to further work to reduce contention and eliminate race conditions.

+Imagine if a halo-exchange application like that from :ref:`an earlier lesson <non-blocking-communication-pt1:Stencil application example>` was implemented in these two ways.
+The pure-MPI solution has a much larger volume of data in the border and halo regions.
+That means more data must be sent in total, as well as more messages between pairs of MPI ranks.
+In the hybrid case, both are reduced.
+However, the hybrid solution can have other challenges, including code complexity, usage complexity, synchronization, and avoiding problematic sharing.

 MPI + threading
 ---------------